cloudnativetrainings/kubernetes-fundamentals-for-developers/.99_todos/labs.md

 - show that usage with volumes will get updated => but will take some time and depending on the app changes will be taken into concern
 - show that env variables will cause a restart of the app
+- the app is not polling the config

+=> the lab currently confuses trainees